 Behind this unfriendly name is a smart framework to customize templates or AppVM.
 It allows running commands upon VM start, but also make directories explicitly persistent.

-The configuration can be done at the local or template level, in our case, we want to create /nix and make it persistent in a single VM, so that when we install nix packages, they will be stay after a reboot.
+The configuration can be done at the local or template level, in our case, we want to create /nix and make it persistent in a single VM, so that when we install nix packages, they will stay after a reboot.

 The implementation is rather simple, the persistent directory is under the /rw partition in ext4, which allows mounting subdirectories.
 So, if the script finds /rw/bind-dirs/nix it will mount this directory on /nix on the root filesystem, making it persistent and without having to copy at start and sync on stop.